brijamfitz/National-Park-Explorer/README.md

 This National Park Explorer is a React app that allows you to view each state's National Park sites.

+This app is built with [Create React App](https://github.com/facebook/create-react-app).
+See more detailed information about the toolchain below.

 It consumes the official [National Park Service API](https://www.nps.gov/subjects/developer/get-started.htm).

 The interactive map is a wonderful `npm` addition from [react-usa-map](https://www.npmjs.com/package/react-usa-map).